The Faustian Bargain

 Social Media is Off the Rails

 Tech is not going away and that’s a good thing.
 The medium is life-changing.
-But right now, I can’t shake the feeling that we’re culturally sanctioning addiction.
+Yet, I can’t shake the feeling that we’re culturally sanctioning addiction.
 I’ve never owned a cell phone nor I do want to, yet society is making it hard to function without one.
 The number of things I cannot do are currently small but stacking up.
 The other day I was at a restaurant that didn’t provide paper menus.
-When I told the the waiter I didn’t have a cell, he gave me an exasperated sigh before telling me the day’s specials.
+When I told the waiter I didn’t have a phone, it didn’t go unnoticed that he took a gentle, cleansing breath before telling me the day’s specials.
+I get it.
+My stance is exacerbating to 99% of the population.

 I’m a child of the 70’s, which makes me a Gen X-er.
 We’re the bridge generation.
 We’ve embraced technology, but it will always be our second language.
-After all, it wasn’t that long ago I was waiting for AOL to dial up.
+I remember waiting endless for AOL to dial up and being glad for it.
 It’s mind-blowing how quickly it all changed.
 We truly live in a different world.

 What bothers me is that all societies develop agreed upon rules for the general health of the people.
 But in the name of progress, we failed to implemented guidelines on social media.
 Instead, we’ve allowed technology to infiltrate our lives without guardrails and now it’s too late.
 Facebook, which owns Instagram, is lightyears ahead of us and has been carefully positioning itself to sway the minds of the world.
 They pour millions of dollars into developing algorithms to manipulate the public and know exactly how to keep us hooked.